Configure Ape

 Project settings take precedent, but global settings allow you to configure preferences across all projects, such as your default mainnet provider (e.g. Alchemy versus running your own node).

-This guide serves as an index of the settings you can include in any ape-config.yaml file.
+This guide serves as an index of some settings you can include in any ape-config.yaml file.
 This guide is PURPOSELY alphabetized to facilitate easier look-up of keys.
+Plugins for Ape may define their own configs.

 Most of the features in this guide are documented more-fully elsewhere in the user-guides.